 Frogs are common throughout the world.
 There are over 85 species here in the United States.
-The most common species include treefrogs, toads and bullfrogs.
-Treefrogs and bullfrogs are most common where there is adequate water for their survival and reproduction.
-Toads are more prevalent where it is dry.
-Though treefrogs are considered beneficial because they eat insects, in some cases local populations can become a nuisance.
+The most common species include tree frogs, toads and bullfrogs.
+Tree frogs and bullfrogs tend to congregate where there is adequate water for their survival and reproduction.
+Toads are more prevalent where its dry but can live most anywhere.
+Though tree frogs are considered beneficial because they eat insects, in many cases a local population can explode and in turn become a nuisance.

-Treefrogs can become a problem for many reasons.
-Treefrogs mostly live in trees but will find their way onto homes.
-Once there, they will nest and hide behind shutters, under siding and anywhere away from sunlight during the day.
-At night they will emerge to feed.
-The problem with having treefrogs on your home is that they tend to make a mess.
+Tree frogs can become a problem for many reasons.
+Tree frogs mostly live in trees but will find their way onto homes and once on the structure can in turn cause all kinds of issues.
+They’ll typically nest and hide behind shutters, under siding and anywhere away from sunlight during the day.
+At night they will emerge and feed.
+The problem with having tree frogs on your home is that they tend to make a mess.
 Their droppings will quickly accumulate below where they are nesting.
-Treefrog droppings look a lot like rat droppings and can easily fool people into believing they have a rodent problem.
+Tree frog droppings look a lot like rat droppings and can easily fool people into believing they have a rodent problem.

-One last approach worth mentioning that doesn’t involve chemicals is the use of FROG TRAPS.
-Set these on ledges, around doors and other areas where tree frogs are landing and roosting.
+If you’re finding tree frogs in the home, install FROG TRAPS.
+Set them out along ledges, around doors, aside baseboards and other areas where tree frogs are landing and roosting.
 These traps use special lures which combine ground up insects and pheromones tree frogs naturally target.

 Once set out, the traps will naturally pique the curiosity of any nearby frogs and they’ll get stuck in the glue when they enter.
 If you don’t wish to kill the tree frogs caught, they can be removed by rubbing vegetable oil where they’re stuck and it will release them unharmed.
 Once detached you can take them away from your property to relocate somewhere off your land.
 Take them at least 2 miles away to insure they don’t return.